MikeyBurkman/eggnog/README.md

 ## eggnog ##
 What Require() should be.

-eggnog is a simple, lightweight module and dependency injection framework for NodeJs, especially made for medium-to-large projects that include many files.
+eggnog is a simple, lightweight module and dependency injection framework for NodeJs, especially made for medium-to-large projects that are organized into modules
+- Having the ability to unit test, without being opinionated on the framework, was a top priority
-- Minimal boilerplate
+- Minimal boilerplate -- Convention over configuration
 - No config files or factories to define everything -- eggnog crawls your project for you
-- No need to require anything special in your files -- eggnog acts more like a spec than a dependency
+- No need to require any special dependencies in your files -- eggnog acts more like a spec than a library
-- Intuitively unit test individual modules with virtually any testing framework

 [Link to NPM](https://www.npmjs.com/package/eggnog)